Team Building using Lego

 (There will be new learning about using experience)

-I would bring the whole group together to discuss the implications for work and the work of the department and ask people to share what they learned.
+I would bring the whole group together to discuss the implications for work and the department’s work, and ask people to share what they learned.

 (This will help your investment in this activity have a return in practice.
-You will also have some idea of the output of the event).
+You will also have some idea of the event’s output.)

-I expect all of you will a lot about working together, learning from experience and identifying and using resources and a few things about building Lego towers!
+I expect all of you to learn a lot about working together, learning from experience, identifying and using resources, and building Lego towers!

 (You may also find it helpful for people to identify the assumptions they made.
-Common ones are that the activity is a competition and what stems from this is that the groups can’t help each other.
+Common ones include that the activity is a competition, which means the groups can’t help each other.
 These are not necessarily true.
-There are lessons here for back into the organisation).
+There are lessons here to take back to the organisation.)

 Here are some additional things to notice about each group.

-• Do they listen to and follow the instructions or just dive in?
-(People differ in their learning style, activists tend to do first and think later, theorists prefer to think first and do later)
+- Do they listen to and follow the instructions or dive in?
+(People differ in their learning style; activists tend to do first and think later, theorists prefer to think first and do later).

 Some thoughts on structuring the game.

-• You could also divide people by putting the “noisier” people in one group and the “quieter” people in another.
-This can be very interesting as the noisy people learn what it is like to have to shout to be heard and the quiet people learn that they can make a valuable contribution when they have the space to do so.
+- You could also divide people by putting the “noisier” people in one group and the “quieter” people in another.
+This choice can be very interesting as the noisy people learn what it is like to have to shout to be heard, and the quiet people learn that they can make a valuable contribution when they have the space to do so.

-• Consider having one person in each group keeping time and noting when “construction” starts.
-This is when anyone joins two pieces of Lego together and then their time costs more.
+- Consider having one person in each group keeping time and noting when “construction” starts.
+When anyone joins two Lego pieces together, the time cost increases.

-• Consider asking each person or some people to observe one of the “things people do when they are being effective together” as it happens in the group as well as taking part in the activity.
-This will help people learn about how to observe what happens in a group as well as take part.
-This is a very useful skill.
+- Consider asking each person, or some people, to observe one of the “things people do when they are being effective together” as it happens in the group, as well as to take part in the activity.
+This task will help people learn about how to observe what happens in a group as well as take part.
+Observation is a very useful skill.

 The “things people do” will be quite simple.
 They might be: –

-1. Agreeing what the objective of the task is
+- Agreeing on what the objective of the task is

 Reviewing learning

-When you review the learning from the exercise, ask each person what she or he learned about working together effectively and give everybody the opportunity to speak without interruption, before moving on to more general points.
+When you review the learning from the exercise, ask each person what they learned about working together effectively, and allow everyone to speak without interruption before moving on to more general points.